RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

   More disk space required (files tend to grow large and require compaction)   Requires less resource (I/O once every several hours and no compaction required)
   ---------------------------------------------------------------------------- ----------------------------------------------------------------------------------

-Data Persistence and Redis Enterprise Flash {#redis-flash}
+Data Persistence and Redis Enterprise Flash
 -------------------------------------------

 If you are enabling data persistence for databases running on Redis